-Academic appeal forms (AP1) are available from the My.Napier Portal.
+Academic Appeal Forms (AP1) are available from My.Napier.
 Deadlines apply and the University is unlikely to accept a late appeal unless there are very good reasons for doing so.
 The website also gives guidance on the grounds for appeal and the appeal procedure.

-An academic appeal is a formal process and you are strongly advised to contact our free, confidential advice service, ENSA Advice (0131 229 8791), before submitting an AP1.
+An academic appeal is a formal process and you are strongly advised to contact our free, confidential advice service, ENSA Advice (0131 229 8791), before submitting an AP1 Form.

-Our fully trained ENSA advisers can provide information about the procedure, help you draft your appeals.
+Our fully trained ENSA advisers can provide information about the procedure and help you draft your appeals.

 |Note: getting an AP1 completed properly, and submitting it on time, to the right person, is YOUR responsibility.